 Psoriasis: Psoriasis is an autoimmune skin condition that causes a rash of itchy, scaly patches.
 It most commonly occurs on the knees, elbows, trunk, and scalp (Mayo Clinic, 2022).
 Psoriasis usually goes through cycles of symptoms getting worse (flare-ups) followed by periods where symptoms improve (remission).

-Crohn’s disease and ulcerative colitis: Crohn’s disease is an inflammatory bowel disease that can affect the entire digestive tract, although it primarily affects the small intestine.
-This disease can cause abdominal pain, severe diarrhea, fatigue, weight loss, and malnutrition (Mayo Clinic, 2022).
-Ulcerative colitis is an autoimmune bowel disease that causes inflammation and ulcers in the colon (large intestine) only.
+Crohn’s disease and ulcerative colitis: Crohn’s disease is an inflammatory bowel disease that mainly affects the small intestine and can cause abdominal pain, severe diarrhoea, fatigue, weight loss and malnutrition (Mayo Clinic, 2022).
+Ulcerative colitis is also a chronic inflammatory bowel disease. causes inflammation and ulcers in the colon (large intestine) only.
 (NIDDK, 2023).

 Source: Klein, 2020